 The multidisciplinary nature of our research provides the students with a unique opportunity to receive extensive hands-on training in organic, inorganic, macromolecule, and nanomaterial synthesis, purification, and characterization as well as to closely collaborate with experts in other fields to investigate the applications of our materials.
 The group members are trained in handling air- and moisture-sensitive compounds using glovebox and schelenk line techniques.
 They also receive training to independently acquire and analyze data using methods such as NMR, UV-vis, SEC, DSC, TGA, and DLS as well as more specialized microscopy techniques such as TEM, SEM, AFM, and CLSM.

-March 2021 – Our paper quantifying NHC desorption from the surface of gold nanoparticles is accepted by Dalton Transactions.
+March 2021 – Our paper quantifying NHC desorption from the surface of gold nanoparticles is accepted by Dalton Trans.
 Congrats to Marilyne, Raja, and Iman on their fantastic work!

 February 2021 – Marilyne is awarded a Mitacs Globalink Research scholarship to carry out an international internship with Prof. Titel Jurca at the University of Central Florida.
 Well-deserved Marilyne!